-Clash breaks out between two groups in Patiala
+Clash breaks out between two groups in Patiala during march against ‘pro-Khalistani elements’

 At least two residents are reportedly injured in the clashes as members of the two groups hurled stones at one another, according to NDTV.

-As of 3 pm, the situation was under control, according to Patiala Inspector General of Police Rakesh Agarwal, PTI reported.
+As of 3 pm, the situation was under control, Agarwal said, PTI reported.
 “We have called force from outside,” he said.
 “A peace committee meeting has been called by the deputy commissioner.”

-One of the groups, the Shiv Sena, did not have permission for the march, the deputy superintendent of police said, reported ANI.
+The Shiv Sena did not have permission for the march, the deputy superintendent of police said, reported ANI.
 He said that the police were speaking with Shiv Sena’s state unit chief Harish Singla.

-Agarwal said that the incident took place as “some mischievous elements had spread some rumours” that led to the clash.

 Deputy Commissioner Sakshi Sawhney appealed for peace and also not to lend credence to any rumours.
+“We are conducting a flag march in Patiala city,” Agarwal added.

 Chief Minister Bhagwant Mann termed the incident “deeply unfortunate”.

-“We are closely monitoring the situation and will not let anyone create disturbance in the state,” Mann tweeted.
+“We are closely monitoring the situation and will not let anyone create disturbance in the state,” Mann said in a tweet.
 “Punjab’s peace and harmony is of utmost importance.”